abrookins/andrewbrookins.com/_posts/2019-04-08-clipboard-sync-with-unix-tools.md

 ---
-title: Copying to the iOS Clipboard from Linux and macOS Servers over SSH
+title: Copying to the iOS Clipboard from Linux and macOS Servers over SSH Using Linux Command-Line Tools
 date: 2019-04-08
 author: Andrew
 layout: post-dark